IverMartinson/MegaDumbOS/README.md

 ### Preface
 &emsp;Please note that some features of MegaDumbOS may not function properly on VirtualBox, as it was designed for Linux on QEMU.

-### 1: Makefile
+### 1: Make.bat
-&emsp;The first step is to run the makefile.
-Run it with `make windows`.
+&emsp;The first step is to run make.bat and build MegaDumbOS.
+Run it with `make.bat`.
 Be sure to be in the same folder.

 ### 2: Install VirtualBox
 &emsp;Go to [the VirtualBox downloads page](https://www.virtualbox.org/wiki/Downloads) and click `Windows Hosts`.
 Then run the exe.